How To Check Your Business Credit Score & Ratings

 • Data Universal Numbering System (DUNS) Number

 With this number ready, contact the credit agency of your choice.
-Again, keep in mind that the major source for accurate business credit information is Dun & Bradstreet.
+Again, keep in mind that the primary source for accurate business credit information is Dun & Bradstreet.

 • Ask the credit agency for the forms that you will need to fill out.